VisalChathuranga/Visal-CRUD-WebApp/README.md

 6. Access the app at http://localhost:3000.

 🔒 Security
    JWT Authentication: Ensures only authenticated users can access protected routes.
    Token Storage: Securely stores tokens in localStorage with header authorization.

 🌐 Deployment
    This app can be deployed using platforms like Heroku, Vercel, or Render.
 Contact the developer for deployment assistance!

 🤝 Contributing
    Feel free to fork this repository, submit issues, or send pull requests.
 Let’s build something amazing together!
 Contributions are welcome from the open-source community.

 👨‍💻 About the Developer
-Name: T.A.
+   -**Name**: T.A.
 Visal Chathuranga
-Affiliation: Faculty of Engineering, University of Peradeniya
+   -**Affiliation**: Faculty of Engineering, University of Peradeniya -**Email**: e19056@eng.pdn.ac.lk
-Email: e19056@eng.pdn.ac.lk

    © 2025 T.A.
 Visal Chathuranga.
    All rights reserved.